NikolaosPapas/aisd-wde-4-the-box-model/README.md

 ## 11. **Inline Card Styling**

-Apply specific styles to our inline-card class elements.
+Apply specific styles to our inline-card class elements by adding the CSS code below.

 ```css
 .inline-card {